flipt-io/labs/cup/README.md

 1. `cd` into this directory (e.g. `cd cup`)
 1. Run `docker compose up --build`
-1. Run `cup defs` to connect to `cupd` and see available resources
+1. In another terminal window, run `cup defs` to connect to `cupd` and see available resources
-1. Run `cup get flags` to see currently served flags
+1. Next, run `cup get flags` to see currently served flags

 ## Troubleshooting